moliver28/research-handbook/content/handbook/product/product-processes/_index.md

 When evaluating feature data storage, the following data storage topics should be considered.

 - **What quantity data needs to be stored?** - What amount of data will need to be stored for the feature to function as intended.
 Is this level of data storage bounded, or is there a potential for unbounded growth?
 Unbounded growth should be avoided if possible.
 - **How long should data be retained?** - We should consider carefully the need to store data indefinitely.
 Some features may solve their intended problem, but removing certain data after a specified time period won't impact the viability of the feature.
 In these instances, we should put retention policies in place.
-These retention polices can be configurable, and a default set for GitLab.com. _Note: it is easier to increase data retention time frames than reduce them, so consider starting out with a conservative time frame._
+These retention polices should have a sane default value which is considered best practice for operating the feature long term. _Note: it is easier to increase data retention time frames than reduce them, so consider starting out with a conservative time frame._
 - **How often will this data be accessed?** - Much like the quantity of data stored can lead to scalability issues, so can the increased load on the data stores when the data is accessed frequently.
 There are ways to ease the burden on our infrastructure by properly forming queries, caching often used data, or carefully considering how repository data is accessed.
 If there are questions, consider reaching out to the [Database Group](/handbook/product/categories/#database-group) or the [Gitaly::Git Group](/handbook/product/categories/#gitalygit-group) for assistance.

 ### Cross-stage features